blahajjessie/kakaw/api-docs/interface/player-http.md

 body: `{name: string}`

 response: {ok: boolean, id?: string, err?: string}
-where id is the userid of the player (just generated)
+where id is the userId of the player (just generated)
 future:
 and err is an error representing what may have happened